AnanyaGopal/Handover/README.md

 # Handover

 # This code makes hexagonal cells of network coverage, much like a mobile cellular BSS system.
-# Input is radius and center cells
-# For visualization - I am using Python
-# Rest code written in Java
+# ConsturctCells.java - Features include checking whether a point is in the cell, (visualization using py included)